Ramification theory for varieties over a local field: Log Lefschetz trace formula

 \subsection{Log Lefschetz trace formula over a discrete valuation ring}

 We state and prove a log Lefschetz trace formula over a discrete valuation ring.
 Let $L$ be a henselian discrete valuation field.
 We regard $T={\rm Spec}\ {\cal O}_L$ as a log scheme with the log structure defined by the closed point $t$ and also regard $t$ as a log point.
-For the generality on log schemes, we refer to \cite{kk-log}, \cite{IlV}, \cite[Section 4]{KSI}.